 Address: Japan, 〒542-0073 Osaka Prefecture, Osaka, 中央区日本橋２丁目４−１０

 This is a small shop with less than 10 stools surrounding the serving counter, manned by 2 chefs.
-You’ll find that most ramen shops has a vending machine where you insert your money and choose your preferred ramen then hand the ticket to the chef.
+You’ll find that most ramen shops have a vending machine where you insert your money and choose your preferred ramen then hand the ticket to the chef.
 It’s quite efficient, less time spent taking orders and more time spent churning out delicious meals.
 The ramen here is very good, the broth is creamy and at first bite you might think it is a tad salty but as you consume more you’ll find the balance is just right.
 Make sure you slurp your noodle loudly, that’s a sign of appreciation in Japan.

 After dropping our luggage we wasted no time and off we go to our next destination.